oveena-data/oveena-data/README.md

 # Hello World, Oveena here 😊

 A data scientist and software developer with a passion to use data to solve real-world problems.

-Currently a final year Computer Science Student, majoring in Data Science, at the University of Adelaide, Australia.

 <details>
   <summary>I’m looking to collaborate on-</summary>